Degeneracy Index and Poincar\'e-Hopf Theorem: 2D Sphere

 \begin{proof} A {special} case that we consider first is when the flow does {\it not} possess any degeneracy rings, that is, a case of regular flow.
 Then, such flow is homotopic to a flow that contains only one source and one sink, for which we have

 \vs Otherwise, consider a flow that has degeneracy rings.
 Assume, without loss of generality, that they are robust and do not intersect each other on $S^2$.
-It follows that they form parallel rings on $S^2$ and by Proposition \ref{prop:robust}, they have ring index $\pm 1$, {corresponding} to degeneracy index $\pm (\bz_1)$. \vs
+It follows that they form parallel rings on $S^2$ and by Proposition \ref{prop:robust}, they have ring index $\pm 1$, {corresponding} to degeneracy index $\pm (\bz_1)$. {In case that there are limit cycles, they also form parallel rings with corresponding degeneracy index $\pm (\bz_1)$.} \vs

-Let $\gamma$ be a degeneracy ring that {encloses} no other degeneracy rings, that is the first or the last parallel ring on $S^2$.
-Depending on its degeneracy index, it contains either a source (for $-(\bz_1)$-ring) or a sink (for $(\bz_1)$-ring).
-By Lemma \ref{lem:ss_ah}, one can then deform the ring to the contained fixed point by an admissibly homotopy, which results in a sink or a source, in the respective two cases.
-Notice that throughout the deformation, the sum of the degeneracy index {does not change}. \vs Repeat this process for the {remaining} degeneracy rings, deforming them one after another to their contained fixed points by admissible homotopies, which every time makes a ring disappear by {switching between a source and a sink}. {At the end}, one obtains a flow without degeneracy rings, {whose sum of degeneracy indices equals} $2(S^1)-(\bz_1)$.
+Let $\gamma$ be a degeneracy ring that {encloses} no other degeneracy rings, that is the first or the last parallel {degeneracy} ring on $S^2$. {If $\gamma$ encloses no limit cycles, then} depending on its degeneracy index, it contains either a source (for $-(\bz_1)$-ring) or a sink (for $(\bz_1)$-ring).
+By Lemma \ref{lem:ss_ah}, one can then deform the ring to the contained fixed point by an admissible homotopy, which results in a sink or a source, in the respective two cases.
+Notice that throughout the deformation, the sum of the degeneracy index {does not change}. {Otherwise, if $\gamma$ encloses some limit cycles, one can repeat the above procedure for the limit cycles which can be deformed to a sink or source, depending on their stability types.} \vs Repeat this process for the {remaining} degeneracy rings {and limit cycles}, deforming them one after another to their contained fixed points by admissible homotopies, which every time makes a ring disappear by {switching between a source and a sink}.
+At the end, one obtains a flow without degeneracy rings, {whose sum of degeneracy indices equals} $2(S^1)$.
 Since the deformation procedure is achieved by {admissible} homotopies, the sum of degeneracy index {is preserved}.
-Thus, the sum of degeneracy index for the original flow is also equal to $2(S^1)-(\bz_1)$. \end{proof}
+Thus, the sum of degeneracy index for the original flow is also equal to $2(S^1)$. \end{proof}

-\subsection{Interpretation of $2(S^1)-(\bz_1)$}
+\subsection{Interpretation of $2(S^1)$}

-The sum ($2(S^1)-(\bz_1)$) of degeneracy indices in Proposition \ref{prop:ind} describes the global topology of $S^2$ in the following way.
+The sum $2(S^1)$ of degeneracy indices in Proposition \ref{prop:ind} describes the global topology of $S^2$ in the following way.
 Recall that the sum of ordinary indices amounts to the Euler characteristic of $S^2$, which is given by an alternating sum using cells in a cellular decomposition of $S^2$.

 In a similar way, one can use degeneracy index to distinguish different cells for the construction of $S^2$.
 See Figure \ref{fig:gt2}, where indices for $2$D cells are defined by their enclosed singularities (cf. Lemma \ref{lem:ss_ah}).